Graduated since 2000

 Carvalho Borges, André (Oxford DPhil, awarded 2005) "Politics, Education and Democracy: An Analysis of State-Level Reforms of School Governance in Brazil."
 Study of 1990s moves to elect school principals in state schools in Brazil, comparing Bahia, Ceará and Minas Gerais.
-André Carvalho Borges is now a post-doctoral fellow in the Department of Political Science of the Federal University of Rio Grande do Sul at Porto Alegre in the south of Brazil.
+André Carvalho Borges is working in the Department of Political Science of the Federal University of Rio Grande do Sul at Porto Alegre in the south of Brazil.
 He teaches courses on research methodology and public policy analysis, and is working on a research project on political representation, territorial inequalities and education spending in Brazil.

 Sulitzeanu-Kenan, Raanan (Oxford DPhil, awarded 2006) "Blame Avoidance and the Politics of National Public Inquiries in the UK – 1984-2003."
 Systematic study of public inquiries (and decisions not to set up public inquiries) from a blame-avoidance perspective.
 Raanan Sulitzeanu-Kenan is now Lecturer in Political Science, Hebrew University of Jerusalem.